gopyyn/Salad/README.md

 Salad feature files can be ran as is.
 But if you need to define variables then it can be configured with environment file

-The configuration should be written in YAML format under __"resources/config/\<environment>.yaml"__ All the environment variables should be specified in the file.
+The configuration should be written in YAML format under __"resources/config/\<environment>.yaml"__ All the environment variables can be specified in the file.
 >The environment can also be supplied as the VM arguments.
 Example ```-Denvironment=qa```
-> If environment is not specified then it will default to qa
+> If environment is not specified then it will default to env

 The configuration is in YAML format and it has 2 major section. system and database
  * system -> specify all the system/global properties here.